Pool Party (The Office): Synopsis

 While most of the employees are congregated in the pool area, Robert gives some of the guys - Jim Halpert, Gabe Lewis, Ryan Howard, Oscar Martinez, and Toby Flenderson - a tour of his massive home, spending most of the time mournfully describing how it was intended to be the location for wild Bacchanalias.
 Ruing that his wine cellar will only "go to the lawyers" if left undrunk, he opens it to those at the party, who proceed to get drunk with him.
 Oscar bonds with Toby after he notices Toby's great wine choice, though Toby just picked it randomly.
 Toby plays along, glad to be making a friend, but laments the consequences he will later have to face.
 Jim had intended to make a token appearance at Robert's party and quickly return home to his wife and kids; however, Robert, sensing his reluctance to be there, insists that Jim stay for the duration of the tour; in order to punish him for laughing at an inopportune moment earlier that day as Robert had complained about having to sell his house.
 Gabe and Ryan brown-nose Robert throughout the entire night.
 Eventually, Robert realizes that he is hosting one of the parties he had always imagined, at which point he jumps into the pool completely naked, followed by Gabe and Ryan.
 Jim takes this as his cue to leave, sneaking away and driving home at top speed, even driving on the lawn and running over a mailbox on the way out.
 At the end of the night, Gabe and Ryan, both drunk and unwilling to concede defeat to the other, remain at the party with Robert even as the CEO passes out.

 Production

 The episode was written by co-producer Owen Ellickson, his first writing credit for the series after joining the writing staff in the eighth season.
 It was directed by Charles McDougall, his seventh directing credit for the series.
 The episode also marks the sixth appearance of Lindsey Broad, who plays Cathy, Pam's replacement during her maternity leave.
 Due to Jenna Fischer's actual pregnancy, Pam did not appear in the episode.
 The Season Eight DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Erin and Dwight taking turns suggestively massaging and stretching each other, Erin talking to the camera about her convoluted relationship with Andy, and Robert shows his guests his "shame" room.
+Notable cut scenes include Erin and Dwight taking turns suggestively massaging and stretching each other, Erin talking to the camera about her convoluted relationship with Andy, and Robert showing his guests his "shame" room.